Introduction

 - Guava Tree Cafe,

-- Siam Cafe, and
+- Siam Cafe

 - Two Fools Tavern,